mdaizovi/sk8_bot/README.md

         Put those in the .env file that you copied.
 Replace "dummy" for TELEGRAM_APP_API_ID and TELEGRAM_APP_API_HASH with your new api_id and api_hash.
         Depending on your system, you might not be able to see the .env file.
 You will still be able to access it by typing `nano sk8_bot/.env` into the terminal, or by using an IDE, like PyCharm, what will show it in the directory.
         Don't forget to save your changes!
+Note, nano is a pain in the ass to exitm you need to Ctrl+X

  - Create Your Own Test instance of the Bot
     - While logged in to your account on Telegram, [make a bot](https://medium.com/shibinco/create-a-telegram-bot-using-botfather-and-get-the-api-token-900ba00e0f39)